Where to start with new construction

 - ***FLOORING*** Be very careful about flooring.
-The number one issue we keep hearing is that buyers wish they had sourced out their own flooring and spent extra money upfront for quality flooring that they wanted.
+The number one issue we hear is that buyers wish they had sourced out their own flooring and spent extra money upfront for quality flooring.
 Builders usually provide sub-par flooring OR upgraded flooring comes with a very high markup.
 Spending the extra money now to upgrade flooring by sourcing it out yourself will save you money in the long run by not having to replace it in a few years.

 - Consider bedroom placement.
 What will the windows be facing?
 You may not want your bedroom window next to your neighbor’s driveway.

 - Which side of the house do you want your garage on?

 - Do you want the laundry room next to the master bedroom?